Ilkka-AI/Vehicle-detection-computer-vision/writeup_template.md

 ### Discussion

 The method worked reasonably in detecting a vechile.
 I reached a 99.23% classification accuracy in the training phase, however, I still found false positive and false negative detections.
 False positivies came out sometimes, even after a stringent thresholding.
 On the other hand, cars were not detected perfectly in all frames.
 The stringency of the threshold is a compromize between false positives and false negatives.
 Averaging over the frames helped a lot in both problems but still isn't perfect.
+I had trouble detecting the car as it gets further away.